xaviorlewis/tiktokNewspaper/README.md

 Download this folder as a zip file.

 Open the text2.html file in your favorite modern browser.
-(Doubke-click, open with x)
+(Double-click, open with x)